tiffanybonzon/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ##### 1. Briefly explain the strategies you have chosen and why you have chosen them.

 We did choose to compare the strategies `leastconn` and `first` with the `roundrobin` we have already used, our choice is mainly because the two strategies can be seen as "opposites" to each other and have realistic use cases.
+We do give further details on the strategies in our comparison below.

 ##### 2. Provide evidence that you have played with the two strategies (configuration done, screenshots, ...)